 Accelerating organic revenue growth is an important operating challenge for many B2B companies in both normal and difficult times.
-B2B companies with a compelling value proposition and a fragmented market demand could leverage outbound prospecting to capture an additional 8% to 12% in cumulative organic revenue growth over a 4 year period.
-That would tipically produce an increase in equity value of at least 20% to 35%.
+B2B companies with a compelling value proposition and a fragmented market demand could leverage outbound prospecting to capture an additional 8% to 12% in cumulative organic revenue growth over a 3 - 4 year period.
+That would typically produce an increase in the equity value of at least 20% to 35%.
 Sometimes the upside could be even higher.
 This article outlines the basics of outbound prospecting and introduces a case study from the flexible packaging industry.

 Both operating partners at private equity firms and CEOs at portfolio companies agree that accelerating organic revenue growth is their #1 operating challenge.